PatilSiddhesh/Holi/README.md

 * A wide collection of colors from different palettes for easy access in your pet projects
 * Provides easy gradient building functions that all your composable brushes need
+* Just 28 KB in size!
+Over 450 predefined colors and endless gradients.

 ### Color Palettes